-NOTE: In the end I discovered that the concentration of oil in a shave product isn’t enough to make an appreciable effect on a virus but along the way I discovered a great shave soap.
+In the end I discovered that the concentration of oil in a shave product isn’t enough to make an appreciable effect on a virus but along the way I did discover a great shave soap.

 [Note: Amazon, PAA, and West Coast Shaving links are affiliate.]

 “Scent Profile: Powerful, minty-fresh, camphoraceous, cooling, distinctive and nostalgic.